 The amendments are of limited scope.
-If a hedging relationship no longer meets the requirements for hedge accounting for reasons other than those specified by the amendments, then discontinuation of hedge accounting is still required.
+If a hedging relationship no longer meets the requirements for hedge accounting for reasons other than those specified by the amendements, then discontinuation of hedge accounting is still required.

-In addition, the amendments clarify that if an entity designates interest rate benchmark-based cash flows as the hedged item in a cash flow hedge, the entity will not assume, in order to measure the ineffectiveness of the hedge, that the expected replacement of the benchmark interest rate with an alternative benchmark rate will result in zero cash flow after replacement.
-Hedging gain or loss should be measured using interest rate benchmark-based cash flows by applying a present value technique and a discount rate that reflects the expectations of market participants about the uncertainty resulting from the reform.
+In addition, the amendments clarify that if an entity designates cash flows based on a benchmark interest rate as the hedged item in a cash flow hedge, the entity will not assume, in order to measure the ineffectiveness of the hedge, that the expected replacement of the benchmark interest rate with an alternative benchmark rate will result in zero cash flow after replacement.
+Hedging gain or loss should be measured using interest rate benchmark-based cash flows when applying a present value technique, discounted at a market discount rate that reflects the expectations of market participants about the uncertainty resulting from the reform.